canonical/cloud-init/doc/rtd/reference/cli.rst

 * :command:`<varname>`: A dot-delimited variable path into the :file:`instance-data.json` object.

-Below demonstrates how to list all top-level query keys that are standardised
+Below demonstrates how to list all top-level query keys that are standardized
 aliases:

 .. code-block:: shell-session